SiriusXM Satellite Radio (info for techies)

 is directly compatible with my STARMATE-1 (I thought I might need

-LNA (low noise amplifier) which is powered by your receiver so make sure that
+LNA (low noise amplifier) which are powered by your receiver so make sure that

 antennas without "a Sirius brand" do not overload your receiver's